 When a block of data on a newly restored Amazon EBS volume is accessed for the first time, you might experience longer than normal latency.
-To avoid the possibility of increased read or write latency on a production workload, you should first read all of the blocks on the volume to ensure optimal performance; this practice is called pre-warming the volume.
+To avoid the possibility of increased read or write latency on a production workload, you should first access all of the blocks on the volume to ensure optimal performance; this practice is called pre-warming the volume.
 For more information, see Pre-Warming Amazon EBS Volumes (p.
-563).
+568).

-To restore an Amazon EBS volume from a snapshot
+To restore an Amazon EBS volume from a snapshot using the console

 You can restore your Amazon EBS volume from a snapshot using the AWS Management Console as follows.
-(If you prefer, you can use the ec2-create-volume command instead.)